EgoAlpha/prompt-in-context-learning/chatgptprompt.md

 # 🌋 ChatGPT Prompt <a href="./chatgptprompt_zh.md">👉简体中文👈</a>

 ## ChatGPT is truly amazing!
 It's a total game changer that can revolutionize the way we live and work.
-It has the power to help us study, assist in our work, and enrich our experience.
+It has the power to help us study, assist in our work, and enrich our experience,etc..
 Let's harness the potential of ChatGPT and unlock our fullest potential!

 > **[Caution](#🌋-chatgpt-prompt)**: ChatGPT may generate incorrect, harmful or biased information.
 While ChatGPT may not be perfect, it is undoubtedly a highly useful tool.
 ChatGPT can provide us with a great starting point, making it easier for us to overcome challenges and ensuring we don't feel alone in our journey.